Enable YAML schema in IDE

 ## Location of SQL files when referenced in Spec.

-sql_folder: ../sql # optional, this is a default value
+sql_folder: sql # optional, default value is "../sql"

 ## SQL dialect to use when parsing queries